Former Orlando Pirates coach Sredojevic in court on sexual assault charge - NPA | Goal.com

 "Zambian national football team coach, Milutin Sredojevic [51], appeared at the New Brighton Magistrate’s Court on sexual assault charges earlier today [Friday]," a statement read.

-"Sredojevic if he would need sugar with his coffee.
-He allegedly said no and disclosed that he needed another type of sugar while pointing at her private parts."

-"It is alleged that the lady complained to her boss who in turned warned Sredojevic not to do it again."
+"He allegedly said no and disclosed that he needed another type of sugar while pointing at her private parts," the statement continued.
+"It is alleged that the lady complained to her boss who in turn warned Sredojevic not to do it again.

 A woman reportedly opened a sexual assault case against Sredojevic at the Norwood police station in Johannesburg a few days after Sredojevic resigned as Pirates coach in August 2019.